gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Allow the visual studio project file to be generated.
 * Merge with existing project file, as for IDEA and Eclipse.
-* Add hooks for customising the generated XML.
+* Add hooks for customizing the generated XML.

 # Milestone 4